Knapsack problem: Quadratic

-The generalization of subset sum problem is called multiple subset-sum problem, in which multiple bins exist with the same capacity.
-It has been shown that the generalization does not have an FPTAS.

-Geometric knapsack problem
+Geometric

 In the geometric knapsack problem, there is a set of rectangles with different values, and a rectangular knapsack.
 The goal is to pack the largest possible value into the knapsack.

+Online

+In the online knapsack problem, the items come one by one.
+Whenever an item arrives, we must decide immediately whether to put it in the knapsack or discard it.
+There are two variants: (a) non-removable - an inserted item remains in the knapsack forever; (b) removable - an inserted item may be removed later, to make room for a new item.